Huta Pieniacka massacre

-The Huta Pieniacka massacre was a mass murder of the Polish inhabitants of the village Huta Pieniacka, located in modern-day Ukraine, which took place on February 28, 1944.
+The Huta Pieniacka massacre was a mass murder of the Polish inhabitants of the village Huta Pieniacka, located in modern-day Brody hromada, Lviv Oblast, Ukraine, which took place on 28 February 1944.
 Estimates of the number of victims range from 500 (Timothy Snyder) to 600-800 (Grzegorz Motyka) to 1,200 (Sol Littman).

 A 2003 investigation by the Polish Institute of National Remembrance and a 2005 investigation by the Institute of History at the Ukrainian Academy of Sciences both concluded that the Galician SS carried out a massacre of civilians.
 They disagree on the scale and on the balance of responsibility between the Ukrainians and their German commanders.
 According to the Polish Institute of National Remembrance, —700 to 1,500 people, including around 1,000 Huta Pieniacka residents, plus people from surrounding villages who had sought refuge in the village, were killed, and the action was committed by the 4th SS Volunteer Galician Regiment and 14th Waffen Grenadier Division of the SS (1st Galician).
 Polish witnesses testified that the orders were given by German officers.
 According to Polish witness accounts and scholarly publications, German Nazi policemen were accompanied by a paramilitary unit of Ukrainian nationalists under Włodzimierz Czerniawski's command, including members of the UPA and inhabitants of local villages who intended to seize property found in the households of the murdered.

 According to the Ukrainian investigation, the dead numbered 500, and the massacre was committed by Waffen-SS Galizien–affiliated soldiers under the initiative of SS Police regiments.
 The Warsaw division of the "Commission for the punishment of crimes against the Polish people" launched an investigation in July 2001.

 Background

-Huta Pieniacka was a village of about 1,000 ethnically Polish inhabitants in 200 houses, located in the Tarnopol Voivodeship, Poland (today Ternopil Oblast in Ukraine).
+Huta Pieniacka was a village of about 1,000 ethnically Polish inhabitants in 200 houses, located in the Tarnopol Voivodeship, Poland.
 In 1939, following joint German and Soviet attack on Poland, the voivodeship was annexed by the Soviet Union, becoming part of the Ukrainian Soviet Socialist Republic.
 After the 1941 German attack on the Soviet Union, it fell under German occupation.

 The village was a major Polish resistance centre, fighting against German forces and the Ukrainian Insurgent Army.
 In January and February 1944, Soviet troops were frequent visitors, and this was noticed by both the Ukrainians and the Germans.
 An armed stronghold, Huta Pieniacka had fought off several attacks in 1943 and early 1944.